userjack6880/picluster/content/module-7.md

 page
-Module 3 - Build and Install Slurm
+Module 7 - The Scheduler
-Build slurm packages and install it.
+Build and install slurm packages.

 ---

-# Module 3 - Setup Scheduler
+# Module 7 - The Scheduler

 ## Objective

-**Install, setup and configure Slurm**
+**The Scheduler**

 [Slurm Workload Manager](https://schedmd.com), or simply Slurm, resources to users for a duration of time, provides a framework for starting, executing, and monitoring work, and manages a queue of pending jobs.
 Slurm is essentially the de-facto job scheduler for Linux and is used by most of the world's supercomputers, and you will be installing this on your own cluster.